 Earnings for 1 Million Views:$25,000

-Further reading: For more on earning online, see How to earn 100$ per day.
+Further reading: For more ideas on making money on the internet, read up on How to earn 100$ per day.

 Beyond AdSense: How to Maximize Revenue